Maple Mustard Glazed Salmon

 Ingredients

-01 4 fresh salmon fillets (with or without skin)
+01 4 salmon fillets (with or without skin)

 04 2 garlic cloves, minced